 In retail, ill-trained and ill-informed staff have a direct, negative effect on the customer experience.
 In today's competitive market, one bad experience is all a customer needs to decide to go somewhere else.

 This effect is even more harmful in large companies with great diversity and a global presence.
 Different languages, time-zones, and hierarchies make spreading information even more difficult and complicated.

 Broken Brand Promises Result in Lost Customers

 Engaged Employees Prevent Communication Voids

 Communication is the basis of the relationship your customers have with your brand, as well as the relationship you have with your employees.
-New developments like employee apps offer solutions that allow you to reach your people no matter where they are by communicating with them on a mobile channel that's widely accepted and used: the smartphone.
+New developments like employee apps offer solutions that allow you to reach your people no matter where they are.
+Communication happens on a widely accepted and used mobile channel: the smartphone.

 70% of employees today don’t work at a desk.
 In order to reach everybody, especially in such a dispersed business as retail, communication has to go digital.
 These days, digital means mobile, and mobile means app.
 Putting news on the smartphones of your employees means having a wider reach than ever before, with the ability to communicate immediately with every one of your employees.
 This simply isn't possible on any other device.

 In addition, apps enable push notifications, a real game changer in internal communication.
-An app allows you to be directly connected with all of your locations while simultaneously enabling you to share specific details like shift plans or location specific news.
+An app allows you to directly connect with all of your locations while simultaneously enabling you to share specific details like shift plans or location specific news.

 Case Study: How Danish Retailer Nettoline Solved Their Comms Problems With an Employee App